 We also learned a lot about the target audience.
 What core features agri traders, brokers, and farmers need in an online marketplace for agriculture trade and how to approach their issues.
 As well as the features they are not quite ready yet, that would require more thought and a longer onboarding process, like the messaging system or contracts.

-Would we try for another commodity marketplace?
+Would we try for another commodity marketplace development?
 There’s no reason not to.
 And with the knowledge and experience we received from this project, we are motivated to take it further into developing new marketplaces.